 - Local street repair programs

-The American Reinvestment and Recovery Act (Stimulus Funding) has provide $8.7 million to help repave local streets and $9 million to improve Airport Way.
+The American Reinvestment and Recovery Act (Stimulus Funding) provides $8.7 million to help repave local streets and $9 million to improve Airport Way.

 Fees are also received from developers to offset the transportation impacts of development.
-These fees have historically been a very important revenue source for Public Works.
+Historically, these fees been an important revenue source for Public Works.